 In respect of its severance pay obligation to certain of its employees, the Company makes current deposits in pension funds and insurance companies ("the plan assets").
 Plan assets comprise assets held by a long-term employee benefit fund or qualifying insurance policies.
-Plan assets are not available to the Group's own creditors and cannot be returned directly to the Group.
+Plan assets are not available to the Company's own creditors and cannot be returned directly to the Company.

-The liability for employee benefits shown in the statement of financial position reflects the present value of the defined benefit obligation less the fair value of the plan assets, less past service costs.
+The liability for employee benefits shown in the statement of financial position reflects the present value of the defined benefit obligation less the fair value of the plan assets.

-Actuarial gains and losses are recognized in profit or loss in the period in which they occur.
+Remeasurements of the net liability are recognized in other comprehensive income in the period in which they occur.